 1. How do I apply for the CCB?

-There are three different ways you can apply for CCB:
+There are three different ways you can apply for the CCB:

-- When you registered the birth of your newborn with your province or territory.
+- When you registered the child's birth with your province or territory.
 This is typically done by filling out a paper form at the hospital or birthing center.
 If you live in Ontario, Quebec, British Columbia, or Alberta, you can also register online.

 - Online through My Account.
 If you didn't apply for CCB when your child was born, you can apply online using your personal CRA account called "My Account."